-While many languages, such as Arabic and Hebrew, add specific accents to the letters or characters throughout their alphabet – the English alphabet has only two letters that include a diacritic dot.
-This a mark added to a letter that is meant to signal a change in either the sound or meaning of a character.
+While many languages, such as Arabic and Hebrew, add specific accents to the letters or characters throughout their alphabet, the English alphabet has only two letters that include a diacritic dot.
+This mark is added to a letter to signal a change in either the sound or meaning of a character.
 What is the additional name of this curious dot that hovers over the ninth and tenth lowercase letters of the English alphabet, and how did it get there?

 What other mysteries of the alphabet would like us to explore?
 Let us know.